 In 1962 R. Hoffmann was elected a Junior Fellow in the Society of Fellows of Harvard University.
 He remained in this position until 1965.
 During this period he developed further a semiempirical method of calculation of the electronic structure of molecules, the extended Hückel method, as a direct outgrowth of thesis work on the boron hydrides with W. N. Lipscomb.
 Through the encouragement of E. J. Corey, he became interested in structural and mechanistic problems in organic molecules.
 At the end of this stay at Harvard he began his collaboration with R. B. Woodward on the theory of concerted reactions.

 In 1965 Dr. Hoffmann joined the Department of Chemistry at Cornell University as Associate Professor of Chemistry.
 In 1968 he was appointed Professor of Chemistry in the same department, and in 1974 he became the John A. Newman Professor of Physical Science.
 Since 1996 he is the Frank H.T.
-Rhodes Professor of Humane Letters, now Emeritus, and a Professor of Chemistry, now Emeritus.
+Rhodes Professor of Humane Letters, and a Professor of Chemistry.

 Professor Hoffmann has been a Centenary Lecturer of the Chemical Society, the John William Draper Lecturer at Hampden-Sydney College, the Corn Products Lecturer at Pennsylvania State University, the Lucy Pickett Lecturer at Mt.
 Holyoke College, the 3M Lecturer at the Univesity of Minnesota, the Steward Lecturer of Notre Dame, the Venable Lecturer at the University of North Carolina, the Arthur D. Little Lecturer at Northeastern University, the Centennial Lecturer at Loyola University, the Seydel-Wooley Lecturer at Georgia Tech, the Friend E. Clark Lecturer at the University of West Virginia, The Werner Lecturer at the University of Kansas, the Lind Lecturer of the East Tennessee Section of the American Chemical Society, the Killpatrick Lecturer at Ilinois Institute of Technology, the American Cyanamid Lecturer at the University of Connecticut, the Walker-Ames Lecturer at the University of Washington, the first Jeremy Musher Lecturer at Hebrew University, Jerusalem, the Barton Lecturer at the University of Oklahoma, the FMC Lecturer at Princeton, the Renaud Lecturer at Michigan State University, the Abbott Lecturer at the University of North Dakota, the Five College Lecturer, the Merck Lecturer at Rutgers, the Sherwin-Williams Lecturer at the University of Illinois, the Falk-Plaut Lecturer at Columbia, the G. N. Lewis Lecturer at the University of California at Berkeley, the Phi Lambda Upsilon Rho Chapter Lecturer at the University of Nebraska, the Liebig Lecturer at the University of Colorado, the Remsen Lecturer at Johns Hopkins, the Camille and Henry Dreyfus Distinguished Lecturer at Rice University, Carleton College, Bryn Mawr College, Dartmouth College, Franklin and Marshall College, University of Wisconsin, The Silliman Lecturer at Yale, the Stieglitz Lecturer at the University of Chicago, the John Stauffer Lecturer at the University of Southern California, Mack Memorial Award Lecturer at Ohio State University, Gerhard Schmidt Memorial Lecturer at the Weizmann Institute of Science, the Mobay Lecturer at the University of Pittsburgh, the Thomas A. Edison Memorial Lecturer at the Naval Laboratory, the first du Pont Lecturer at the du Pont de Nemours Company, Hill Memorial Lecturer at Duke University, Gooch-Stephens Lecturer at Baylor University, Boomer Lecturer at University of Alberta, Gilman Lecturer at Iowa State University, R. B. Woodward Visiting Professor at Harvard University, GAF Lecturer at Lehigh University, H. Martin Friedman Lecturer at Brooklyn College, McGregory Lecturer at Colgate University, Walter Kaskan Memorial Lecturer at SUNY Binghamton, the Dakin Memorial Lecturer at Adelphi, the Robbins Lecturer at Pomona College, the Arthur Birch Lecturer at Australian National University, the Chemistry Lecturer of the Royal Swedish Academy of Engineering Sciences, Timothy J. O'Leary Distinguished Scientist at Gonzaga University, Carl M. Stevens Lecturer at Washington State University, the Nyholm Lecturer of the Royal Society of Chemistry, the 11th Annual J. T. Baker Nobel Lecturer at Cambridge University, the Flygare Lecturer at the University of Illinois, the Frontiers in Science Lecturer at Ohio State University, the Kohnstamm Prize Lecturer at Columbia University, the Milton Kohn Lecturer at the University of New Mexico, the Ames Lecturer at the University of Edinburgh, the F.G.A.
 Stone Lecturer at the University of Bristol, the Baxter Lecturer at Northern Illinois University, the Reid and Polly Anderson Lecturer at Denison University, Seonam Lecturer at Seoul National University, President’s Lecturer at Rice University, Maryland/Grace Distinguished Lecturer at the University of Maryland, Plant Lecturer at Hamilton College, Morgan Lecturer at Appalachian State University, Alix Mautner Lecturer at UCLA, Convocation Speaker at Berea College, Matsen Lecturer at the University of Texas, Arthur Sweeney Jr. Lecturer at Lehman College, DuPont Marshall Lecturer at the University of Pennsylvania, Dibner Library Lecturer at the Smithsonian Institution Libraries, Probst Lecturer at Southern Illinois University at Edwardsville, Kolthoff Lecturer at the University of Minnesota, Liao Ying-Ming Foundation Lecturer at Feng Chia University, Yuan Tse Lee Foundation for Excellence Lecturer at several Taiwanese universites, Laird Lecturer and Cecil H. And Ida Green Lecturer at the University of British Columbia, as well as numerous other lectureships.